-Q&A template is used for an open forum type of article where the customer has a question, but the resolution does not require a series of steps to solve.
-Article Example: Can I make calls to emergency service numbers using Zendesk Talk?
+The Q&A template is used for an open forum type of article where the customer has a question, but the resolution does not require a series of steps to solve.
+Article Example: Can I increase the number of displayed views?

 - Problem Solution

-Problem/Solution template is used when there is a specific procedure to follow to answer a question or resolve an issue.
-Article example: Bulk import error: "Failed to process row.
-Import aborted."
+The Problem/Solution template is used when there is a specific procedure to follow to answer a question or resolve an issue.
+Article example: End users receiving "Couldn't authenticate you..." error when signing in

 - Explore Recipe

 The Explore Recipe template is used when the article is a how-to guide about building reports.
 Article example: Explore recipe: Count of agent interactions with tickets

 The first two templates follow a simple formula.
 The title introduces a problem or question which is expanded on in the first section of the article, and then a solution is provided in the last section.
 The recipe template introduces a use case, goes over some considerations, and then provides step by steps for building out that solution in Explore.
 The templates not only make our content easier for customers to understand and navigate, they also provide a simple framework for our writers as they craft new articles.